Naming conventions

 If your column is part of a foreign key use the table name where the key references to.

-Imagine a table user(id, name)
+Imagine a table user(id, name) and a table money(user_id, amount).

-is a reference to the id
+The user_id column in money is a reference to the id column in user

 Dates

-Dates should not only be named date, but have a descriptive name like inserted_date
+Dates should not only be named date, but have a descriptive name like inserted_date or edit_date

 Booleans